Microsoft/azure-docs.cs-cz/articles/service-fabric/service-fabric-scale-up-node-type.md

 Get-ServiceFabricClusterHealth

 # Deploy a new scale set into the primary node type.
 Create a new load balancer and public IP address for the new scale set.
-New-AzureRmResourceGroupDeployment -ResourceGroupName $groupname -TemplateParameterFile "C:\temp\cluster\Deploy-2NodeTypes-3ScaleSets.parameters.json" `
+New-AzResourceGroupDeployment -ResourceGroupName $groupname -TemplateParameterFile "C:\temp\cluster\Deploy-2NodeTypes-3ScaleSets.parameters.json" `
     -TemplateFile "C:\temp\cluster\Deploy-2NodeTypes-3ScaleSets.json" -Verbose

 # Check the cluster health again.
 All 15 nodes should be healthy.